laiti/ruuvistack/README.md

 Using the `r.name` requires that you've set up the `tag_names` in `ruuvibridge/config.yml` properly.

 #### Alerts as Telegram messages
 Grafana supports alert messages via Telegram out of the box.
-You can find some alert templates in the `doc/` directory.
-Other messaging platforms like Slack are supported as well.
+You can find [example alert template](doc/telegram-alert.template) in the `doc/` directory
 ## Sources

 - https://github.com/mchestr/Secure-MQTT-Docker